close

 “I am very good at dealing with angry or frustrated customers diplomatically.
 As an annual volunteer at Crafts Fair, I know exactly how to moderate customer’s expectations and provide quick and effective resolution to any issues they may have”.

-Use the first paragraph to introduce yourself, and indicate the job you’re interested in.
+Use the opening paragraph of a cover letter to introduce yourself, and indicate the job you’re interested in.
 This is also the perfect place to mention any connection to the place of business or hiring manager.
-For example:

 • Were you referred to the job by a current employee?